Official state nickname New Hampshire State Nickname Official

 Colonel Philip Carrigain composed a song in June 1825 for a public dinner celebrating General Lafayette's visit to Concord.
 The first stanza included the line 'The GRANITE STATE to see,' marking the first known use of this phrase.
 The Concord newspaper published the poem on June 27, 1825.
 A popular singing group called the Hutchinson Family Singers reworked the tune during the 1840s, making it more about New Hampshire and helping the nickname spread across the region.

 The Granite State nickname comes directly from New Hampshire’s geology.
 Granite bedrock forms the foundation throughout much of the state.
 Extensive quarries produced granite for massive building projects during the 19th century, including the Library of Congress and the Brooklyn Bridge.
 New Hampshire's State House in Concord was built using granite quarried locally.
-Workers extracted granite from hills and mountains across the state, making stone quarrying a major industry for decades.
+Workers extracted granite from hills and mountains across the state, making stone quarrying a major industry for decades and reinforcing visual themes seen on the New Hampshire state flag.

 The state seal features a granite boulder in the left foreground, included when the seal was designed.
 Granite was designated New Hampshire’s official state rock through legislation in 1985, recognizing its importance to the state’s history and identity.
-The Granite State remains New Hampshire’s most widely recognized and established state nickname, supported by long-standing public and governmental use rather than formal legislative designation.
+The Granite State remains New Hampshire’s most widely recognized and established state nickname, supported by long-standing public and governmental use rather than formal legislative designation — one of the most geologically specific entries across the united states nicknames by state and closely tied to New Hampshire's state motto.

 Other Nicknames